 Description

-A small Gothic-style meter house, now a bat sanctuary, built as part of the waterworks at Blagdon (1898-1905) designed by Charles Hawksley.
+The former meter house at Blagdon is a small Gothic-style building, now serving as a bat sanctuary.
+It was constructed as part of the waterworks at Blagdon between 1898 and 1905, designed by Charles Hawksley.

-MATERIALS: the building is constructed in coarsed rusticated stone with stone ashlar dressings and quoins, and set on a deep and slightly projecting rock-faced plinth.
-It has a pitched tiled roof with timber barge boards to the gable ends, now concealed behind modern timber replacements.
+The building is made of coarsed rusticated stone with stone ashlar dressings and quoins, set on a deep, slightly projecting rock-faced plinth.
+It features a pitched tiled roof with timber barge boards at the gable ends, although these are now hidden behind modern timber replacements.

-EXTERIOR: the north front has a three-point arched opening with a timber plank door, set under a bracketed porch with a louvered ventilation lancet above.
-The south-west side elevation has two blind, three-point arched windows, whilst the other side facing the reservoir, has two transom and mullioned three-point arched windows.
-The rear has one three-light transom and mullioned window.
-The windows to the rear and the side elevation facing the reservoir are now (2014) boarded up to prevent light from entering due to the building being in use as a bat sanctuary.
+The meter house has a single-storey, single-cell rectangular plan.
+The north front includes a three-point arched opening with a timber plank door, located beneath a bracketed porch that has a louvered ventilation lancet above.
+The south-west side elevation has two blind, three-point arched windows, while the side facing the reservoir features two transom and mullioned three-point arched windows.
+The rear of the building has one three-light transom and mullioned window.
+As of 2014, the windows on the rear and the side facing the reservoir have been boarded up to prevent light from entering, in line with its use as a bat sanctuary.

-SETTING: the former meter house stands in its own grounds on the landscaped shore of Blagdon Lake, formerly called the Yeo Reservoir, c 430m south-east of Blagdon pumping station.
+The former meter house is situated in its own grounds on the landscaped shore of Blagdon Lake, which was previously known as the Yeo Reservoir, approximately 430 meters southeast of the Blagdon pumping station.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.